 The courses offer learners an introduction to College and opportunities to sample various vocational areas such as construction, horticulture, and catering in which learners can make an informed decision on future progression routes.

 The foundation department staff have taught a range of vocational subjects and have extensive experience in working with students with additional learning needs.
 The department is responsible for the delivery of adult and community learning.

 Students can work towards a full ‘Skills for Life’ qualification or gain unit certification in areas including grammar, speaking and listening.

 Scroll to the bottom of the page for the full list of courses we offer.

 English for Speakers of Other Languages (ESOL)

 ESOL courses are offered at the following levels: Entry Level 1, Entry Level 2, Entry Level 3, Level 1 and Level 2.

-Grammar, vocabulary and cultural issues are also a very important part of these courses and students will be able to develop these areas and this will help to increase confidence when communicating with English speakers in different situations.
+Grammar, vocabulary and cultural issues are very important in these courses.
+Students will be able to develop in these areas to help increase confidence when communicating with English speakers in different situations.

 We also have an IGCSE course available which you can use, instead of IELTS, for University admissions.